studio-b12/goat/docs/book/src/scripting/builtins.md

 function debugf(format: string, ...values: any[]): void;
 ```

-Logs an *debug* log entry to the output logger(s) with the given `format` formatted with the given `values`.
+Logs a *debug* log entry to the output logger(s) with the given `format` formatted with the given `values`.
 Formatting is handled according to [Go's formatting implementation](https://pkg.go.dev/fmt).

 **Example**